pradeep2123/register-login-comment/README.md

       After, you can share message to users.

-     before starts ensure that you have installed , npm i express mongoose socket.io --save
+     before starts, ensure that you have installed , npm install and required packages